luna404/HeRAMS-UserManual/UserGuide_en.md

 #### Rest Password

-In case you forgot your password, follow the instructions below to reset your password.
+In case you forgot your password, the instruction below will guide through the steps to reset your password.

 1. To reset your password, open the link [https://herams.org](https://herams.org) in your browser.
-2. On the sign in page, click the [Reset password](https://herams.org/user/forgot) link.
+2. On the sign in page, click the [Reset password](https://herams.org/user/forgot) link located below field to enter your password.
 3. Enter your email address in the top field.
 4. Below the email field, you should see a Captcha image similar to the one displayed here <img src="media/images/img_captcha.png" height="20" align="top" alt="Submit"></img>.
 Enter the the characters displayed into the field below.
 5. Click the <img src="media/images/bt_submit_en.png" height="20" align="top" alt="Submit"></img> button.
-6. An automated email will be sent to your account containing a link that allows you to enter a new password.
+6. An automated email will be sent to you, containing a link that allows you to enter a new password.

 <p align="center">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 	<img src="media/images/icon_tip.png" height="30" align="top" alt='tip'></img>